LeandroHuff/libShell/README.md

 Functions:

-getScriptName    Return the script filename and extension without path.

-getFileName    Return the parameter filename and extension without path.

 |                           |         |                                   |     |
 | ------------------------- | ------- | --------------------------------- | --- |
 | **getScriptName**         |         | Return the script filename.       |     |